 - Biodiesel is a clean-burning, biodegradable, alternative fuel produced from vegetable oils or animal fats.
 To be called biodiesel, it must meet American Society for Testing & Materials (ASTM D-6751) quality specifications.

 - Blends of biodiesel can range from one percent to 99 percent.
 Common blends used in Iowa are B5, B10 and B20.
 Many farmers use even higher blend levels in their on-farm equipment.

-- Biodiesel is the most energy efficient alternative fuel produced today with an energy balance of 5.5:1.
+- Biodiesel is the most energy efficient alternative fuel produced today with an energy balance of more than 3:1.

 - Biodiesel provides engine lubricity which helps extend engine life and reduce maintenance costs.
 Even biodiesel levels as low as 1 percent can provide up to a 65 percent increase in lubricity.

 - B100 reduces ozone (smog) formation by 50 percent.

 - Biodiesel is a biodegradable, renewable fuel with positive performance benefits.
 Increased cetane, high fuel lubricity and increased oxygen content make it a preferred blending agent for ultra-clean diesel.

 - As a domestically-produced fuel, biodiesel can reduce the need for fossil fuel and improve the nation’s energy security.

 - Biodiesel is registered as a fuel and fuel additive with the EPA and meets clean diesel standards established by the California Air Resources Board (CARB).
 B100 (100 percent biodiesel) has been designated as an alternative fuel by the U.S. Department of Energy and the U.S. Department of Transportation.